Roy Frankhouser: Later years

-Starting in the 1980s he appeared regularly on Berks County public-access television with his white supremacist shows "Race and Reason" and "White Forum".
+Starting in the 1980s he appeared regularly on Berks County public-access television with the white supremacist shows Race and Reason and "White Forum".

 He was arrested April 28, 1993, for stabbing a KKK guard at a Klan convention.
 He testified that he was ambushed by the guard and several skinheads, and that he defended himself with his Swiss Army knife.
 He was acquitted of the crime due to self-defense.

 In 1995 he was convicted in a federal court in Boston of advising the mother of Brian Clayton, the white supremacist head of the "New Dawn Hammerskins" gang, to destroy evidence linking her son to the desecration of synagogues and to attacks on black residents.
 Frankhouser had been harboring Clayton, who was sought by the FBI, for nine months.
 At the time, Frankhouser was described by the U.S. Attorney as the leader of the Pale Riders faction of the KKK.
 US District Court Judge Patti B. Saris sentenced him to 25 months in prison.
 On appeal, one count of obstruction of justice was overturned while another was affirmed.

 Frankhouser became the pastor of the Mountain Church of Jesus Christ, an arm of Robert E. Miles' movement.
 Frankhouser held services in his home, and sought a property tax exemption for the row house.
 The house reportedly had a small worship room with a makeshift altar, Klan flags, and pictures of Adolf Hitler and cross burnings.
 In 1998, Berks County tax officials refused to recognize it as a legitimate church on the grounds that Frankhouser could not provide adequate proof that he was an ordained minister.

 According to a 1997 complaint, Frankhouser, then Grand Dragon of the United Klans of America in Pennsylvania, had been harassing Bonnie Jouhari and her daughter.
 Jouhari was a white woman who worked at the Reading-Berks Human Relations Council, helping out people who had been discriminated against.
 After many unsuccessful attempts by Jouhari to get government agencies to act, she convinced the Southern Poverty Law Center (SPLC) to take her case.
 Frankhouser eventually settled the case with terms set by the judge.
 Frankhouser had to complete 1,000 hours of community service, make public apologies to Jouhari and her daughter on his "White Forum" TV show and local newspapers, pay them 10% of his income for a decade, and undergo "sensitivity training".
 The settlement was supported by HUD Secretary Andrew Cuomo and Reverend Jesse Jackson at a press conference also attended by NAACP president Kweisi Mfume.

 Frankhouser fought with Lancaster, Pennsylvania, officials in 2001 over their restrictions on demonstrations by the KKK.
 He called himself a spokesman for the American Knights of the Ku Klux Klan; however, doubts were expressed in both the KKK and anti-hate communities over whether Frankhouser had any actual connection to the group.